 3. If it's gotta be pine, think paint.
 Other common woodworking lumber species just won't stand up to wetness and ground contact like the outdoor-suitable woods mentioned above.
 However, one way to help "indoor" woods stand up to outdoor living is to prime and paint them, then stay on top of that paint job as soon as it starts to crack, chalk or peel.
 Or, shelter your pine lounger under a covered porch where it's nice and dry.

 4. Treated lumber: if it's good enough for my deck, why not my porch swing?
 Well, the chemicals that are infused into treated lumber help it stand up to just about anything Mother Nature can dish out.
 But those preservatives aren’t intended for regular skin contact and definitely not for food-serving surfaces.
 Treated wood also causes painful, burning splinters.
 Enough said.

 5. Don’t skimp on the screws.
 Black-oxide wood screws are going to rust outside.
 Even zinc coating won't give your hinges and bolts that much insurance against corrosion.
-So, for outdoor projects, think like boat and deck builders do: choose stainless or brass hardware and stainless, brass or coated screws and other fasteners.
+So, for outdoor projects, think like boat and deck builders do: choose brass or stainless steel hardware, screws and fasteners.
 Quality outdoor lumber deserves quality metal, too.